-- (1) For the purpose of this Act, an authorised officer may at any reasonable time - (a) enter, remain in and inspect any area, premises, body of water or vehicle; and - (b) inspect any thing found in or on any area, premises, body of water or vehicle; and - (c) mark, fasten, secure, take and remove a sample of any thing found in or on any area, premises, body of water or vehicle; and - (d) open any container, receptacle or package found in or on any area, premises, body of water or vehicle; and - (e) weigh, count, measure or gauge any thing found in or on any area, premises, body of water or vehicle; and s.
-30 Part 2 - Administration (f) seize any thing or record found in or on any area, premises, body of water or vehicle; and (g) take any record found in or on any area, premises, body of water or vehicle for the purpose of copying it; and (h) seal any area, premises, body of water or vehicle.
-(2) ) A person, other than the Director, may exerpower under this section only if the person (a) provides a certificate of authority when requested by the owner of the area, premises, body of water or vehicle; and (b) gives reasonable notice unless notice would defeat the purpose of the intended exercise of the power; and (c) uses no more force than is necessary to exercise the power.
-(3) exercising any power under this section.
-(4) (a) the details of the thing seized; and (b) the place to which the thing has been taken.
+- (1) For the purpose of this Act, an authorised officer may at any reasonable time - (a) enter, remain in and inspect any area, premises, body of water or vehicle; and - (b) inspect any thing found in or on any area, premises, body of water or vehicle; and - (c) mark, fasten, secure, take and remove a sample of any thing found in or on any area, premises, body of water or vehicle; and - (d) open any container, receptacle or package found in or on any area, premises, body of water or vehicle; and - (e) weigh, count, measure or gauge any thing found in or on any area, premises, body of water or vehicle; and

+- (f) seize any thing or record found in or on any area, premises, body of water or vehicle; and - (g) take any record found in or on any area, premises, body of water or vehicle for the purpose of copying it; and - (h) seal any area, premises, body of water or vehicle. - (2) A person, other than the Director, may exercise a power under this section only if the person - (a) provides a certificate of authority when requested by the owner of the area, premises, body of water or vehicle; and - (b) gives reasonable notice unless notice would defeat the purpose of the intended exercise of the power; and - (c) uses no more force than is necessary to exercise the power. - (3) A person may require a police officer to assist in exercising any power under this section. - (4) A person who seized any thing under subsection (1)(f), by notice in writing served on the owner of the thing, must specify - (a) the details of the thing seized; and - (b) the place to which the thing has been taken.